svennam92/istio101/workshop/GETSTARTED.md

 5. You will be added to the IBM Lab account and granted access to a cluster.
 Note the name of your cluster.
 It will be something like: `myclusterXXX`.
 6. Refresh your [IBM Cloud Dashboard](https://cloud.ibm.com)
-7. Switch to the **IBM** account by clicking on the account selection drop down in the top nav bar.
+7. Switch to the **183569-IBM** account by clicking on the account selection drop down in the top nav bar.
 8. Click on **Kubernetes Clusters** in the Resource Summary tile.

     ![](README_images/dashboard.png)